Travel Pillows for Neck Pain

-Simply put, a travel pillow protects your neck and upper back from the painful stress of travel.
-Riding in a car or plane can put a lot of stress and strain on your neck and upper back, but there are an increasing number of options for those of us who need neck support while traveling.
-This article is about my own discomfort while traveling, and some of the things that have helped me.
-And since none of us are made of money, these solutions are all affordable.
+A good travel pillow is more than just a comfort aid.
+These pillows also protect your neck and upper back from the painful stress of air, train, and car travel.
+There are an increasing number of options for those of us who need a quality inflatable pillow for neck support while traveling.
+This article discusses some of your options, and also makes recommendations based on research and personal experience.
+The inflatable pillows discussed here are affordable, easy to pack, and time-tested by thousands of users around the world.
 I hope some of what I've learned from experience is of use to you, and makes your next travel experience a little more comfortable.

 Travel Can Hurt Your Back

-I don't know about you, but if I have to go any distance in a car, or fly somewhere, I can pretty much count on my neck and upper back going bad on me.
+From my own experience, I have to go any distance in a car, or fly somewhere, I can pretty much count on my neck and upper back going bad on me.
 It seems like no matter what I do, including taking the muscle-relaxers my doctor prescribed, I still wind up in pain.
 If you have neck pain when you have to sit in a car or plane, then maybe some of what I've learned can help you too.
-I have found a few tips and tricks that actually make a difference.
+I have found a few quality inflatable travel pillows that actually make a difference.

 Finding Comfort on a Plane or in a Car

-First of all, my issues with travel are probably partly due to feeling stressed or a little anxious.
-I like to experience new and exotic places and meet new and exotic people, but I'm not a huge fan of the actual process of getting there.
+Aside from the bumps and swerves of travel, the stress of travel can add to our neck and back discomfort.
+Having to deal with tickets, departure lines, and hauling luggage sets us up for neck tensions, which can serve to inflame and sensitize connective tissue throughout the neck and shoulders.
 I'm not sure if my travel discomfort causes my anxiety or the other way around, but either way it's literally a pain for me to sit in a car or plane seat for any length of time.
 I'm totally fine once we get to where we're going, but the process of getting there is a real drag.

 I travel a lot, and it's hard on my neck.
-I have been through quite a few travel pillows and cushions, and they all fell short in one way or another, especially thise cheap inflatable models.
-I'm sensitive to temperature, so I was made miserable by travel pillows with synthetic covers that made my face sweat -- no fun! on the other hand, has some really great features: This cool memory foam travel pillow,
+I have been through quite a few travel pillows and cushions, and they all fell short in one way or another, especially those cheap inflatable models.
+I'm sensitive to temperature, so I was made miserable by travel pillows with synthetic covers that made my face sweat -- no fun!

 - Memory foam pillow stays cool and comfortable